Takumi Itō: Shogi professional

 Itō's first defense of the Eiō title was a successful one, defeating challenger Shintarō Saitō 3 games to 2 in the 10th Eiō title match (April–June 2025).
 The win not only gave Itō his second major title overall but also qualified him for promotion to 8-dan.
 Itō earned promotion to the rank of 9-dan and became a 2-crown title holder for the first time when he defeated 3 games to 2 in the 73rd Ōza title match (September–October 2025).

+Itō and Fujii faced each other again in the 67th Ōi title match (July–September 2026), but this time Fujii was able to successfully defend his title by winning the match 4 games to 2.

 Promotion history

 The promotion history for Itō is as follows.